Duofiller/docs/cleaning.md

 ### After use
 After using the Duofiller with beverage it's mandatory to immediately do an in-line cleaning of the filler.

-1. Connect a keg with lukewarm water with a food-grade detergent as PBW or dishwasher powder.
-Flush through the filler and ensure a contact time of 5 minutes or more
+1. Connect a keg with lukewarm water with a household food-grade detergent as PBW or dishwasher powder at its recommended concentration.
+Flush through the filler and ensure a contact time of 5 minutes or more.
-2. Flush through clean, lukewarm water to remove the detergent
+2. Flush through clean, lukewarm water to remove the detergent.
 3. Displace the liquid in the beverage lines by connecting the beverage line to the gas post of the keg (Make sure beverage valves are open).
 The CO~2~ from the keg will displace the liquid in the lines.
 You can either use a grey CO~2~ quick disconnect or you can use the black one by pushing it down on the gas post and just holding it there while the CO~2~ flows.
-4. Spray the outside of the stainless fill tubes and enclosure with clean water.
-Wipe off with a clean cloth.
+4. Wipe off enclosure and fill tubes with a clean, damp cloth.
-5. Don't leave a liquid-filled can under the fill tubes for a long time (+8 hours).
+5. Don't leave a liquid-filled can under the fill tubes for a long time (+1 hours).
 The capillary forces might draw the liquid into the CO~2~ system.
-6. Always disconnect beverage tube, CO~2~ tube and power after use.
+6. Always depressurize the beverage hose and CO~2~ hose and disconnect power after use.

 ### Periodical cleaning
-Periodical in-line cleaning can be done with a suitable beer line cleaner as “Pipeline beer line cleaner”.
+Periodical in-line cleaning can be done with a suitable beer line cleaner as “Pipeline beer line cleaner” at its recommended concentration.

 ### Enclosure cleaning
 The stainless enclosure can be cleaned daily with a window cleaning spray and microfiber cloth to wipe off beverage, finger marks, detergent, sanitizer, etc. from the stainless enclosure.
 Use a stainless steel cleaner/polisher (Bar keepers friend) periodically to apply a protective coating to the casing making it less vulnerable to fingerprints etc. The front cover can also be disassembled and washed in a dishwasher if desired.
 Only use a small amount of detergent and never wash together with aluminum or other metals than stainless steel.